jcnimble/bamazon/README.md

    * This means updating the SQL database to reflect the remaining quantity.
    * Once the update goes through, shows the customer the total cost of their purchase.

 ### Issues

 This was pretty straightforward based on in-class exercises.
 I had difficulty using console.table -- I was overthinking it.
 It ended up being very easy to use.
 I had everything working, but decided to add the Quit functiion shown in the demo.
 What seemed like a small thing became a big job.
 I ended up re-writing and pulling apart the code several times.
 I became very adept at using console.log and got it working successfully.
 Feeling confident -- I decided to take on the next level: bamazonManager.

-##bamazonManager
+## bamazonManager

+* Running this application will:

+  * List a set of menu options:

+    * View Products for Sale

+    * View Low Inventory

+    * Add to Inventory

+    * Add New Product

+  * If a manager selects `View Products for Sale`, the app will list every available item: the item IDs, names, prices, and quantities.

+  * If a manager selects `View Low Inventory`, the app will list all items with an inventory count lower than five.

+  * If a manager selects `Add to Inventory`, the app will display a prompt that will let the manager "add more" of any item currently in the store.

+  * If a manager selects `Add New Product`, the app will allow the manager to add a completely new product to the store.

+### Issues
+Once again, the in-class assignments prepared me well for this activity.
+I like this project in that I could create a basic framework and then go in and feel in the pieces.
+I started with the inquirer prompts then created placeholders for the functions.
+I started with the easiest -- the display.
+Then I worked on adding a product wbich was easily transferable from the Great Bay activity.
+I did a little research to make the low inventory work.
+This had me revisit the Top 5000 activity.
+Unfortunately, I burned alot of time on the inventory update.
+While it seemed like it should have been easily transferable from the Great Bay activity -- I could not get the database to update the stock quantity.
+I ended up doing research and found a solution that worked.
+If the syntax looks different than what we covered, I have attached a link below.
+Spent a lot of time fixing little things -- no time or energy to take on the Supervisor challenge.

 ## Built With